ni/systemlink-web-interface-template/readme.md

 ### Building the LabVIEW NXG WebVI Application

-* Open `webvi-systemlink-plugin.lvproject` in LabVIEW NXG 3.0 or later.
+* Open `webvi-systemlink-plugin.lvproject` in LabVIEW NXG.
 * Edit the WebVI in the project as you see fit.
 * See **Installing and Customizing the Plugin** in this readme for details for modifying the support files needed for SystemLink plugins.
 * Go to the WebApp.lvdist and click **Build Distribution**